What are Sacraments?

 - Be at least 16 years old and confirmed

 - A letter of good standing with registered church

 - Baptismal Preparation course .

-Our parish offer this class on the Last Monday at 6:30 PM quarterly: January, April, July & October
+Our parish offers this class on a Monday at 6:30 PM: January, April, July & October

 The Eucharist is “a sacrament of love, a sign of unity, a bond of charity, a Paschal banquet, the source and summit of the Christian life, the sum and summary of our faith: ‘Our way of thinking is attuned to the Eucharist, and the Eucharist in turn confirms our way of thinking.’”